temportalflux/integro-tabletop/Backlog.md

 - Apply Dodge condition when the action is taken (defined in `defaults.kdl`)
 - Expertise - selection filter to select skills that the character already has proficiency in
-- Monk `Martial Arts` mutators (largely dependent on defining what a monk weapon is and applying bonus damage)
 - Conditions imply other Conditions
 - Ranger Favored Enemy and Natural Explorer
 - Condition supression (`Mindless Rage`)